camkay/panoply/README.md

 ### mat\_merge

-`mat_merge` combines two matrices by drawing values from either below or above the diagonal and placing them below and above the diagonal.
+`mat_merge` combines two matrices by drawing values from either below or above the diagonal and placing them either below and above the diagonal.

 ``` r
 # look at matrix a